 Use of truncate table in SQL

 Let us see what exactly is the truncate table in SQL and what is the use of it.

 At the end of this article, I also captured the video explanation for your better understanding, so make sure to watch that video as well.

 So what is truncate table in SQL?.
-It simply removes all the rows from a table.
+In one word It simply removes all the rows from a table.

 The syntax for truncate as follows.

 Truncate Table < Table Name>

 Truncate table MySQL is same as the truncate table in SQL server.

 Let us consider the below employee table for this example.